pletzer/python-oop-novice/_episodes/01-introduction.md

 {: .language-python}
 the object oriented design provides additional advantages.
 Specifically, the `predict` operation can be called as many times as desired once the model is fitted.
 In many machine learning algorithms, predicting values is cheap compared to fitting.
 Therefore, by separating the `fit` and the `predict` calls we can be more efficient.

+Note that the reason we can chain LinearRegression, fit and predict together is because the `fit` call returns the object.

 > ## Discuss the pros/cons of objected oriented programming over procedural programming
 >
 >> ## Solution